-Offers a laboratory course to accompany CH242 for students majoring in physical and life sciences.
+Offers a laboratory course to accompany CH242 Organic Chemistry for students majoring in physical and life sciences.
 Emphasizes microscale laboratory experiments related to reaction mechanisms, kinetics, spectroscopy, gas chromatography, and synthetic techniques.
 Students requiring lecture and lab credit for transfer must take CH242 and CH242B.
-Prerequisite: CH241B with a grade of C or better; or consent of instructor.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher); and completion of CH241B; or consent of instructor.
+(All prerequisite courses must be completed with a grade of C or better.)
+Offered as needed biological or industrial importance.
+Stresses carboxylic acids and their derivatives, amines, condensation reactions, carboxylics, lipids, amino acids, proteins and nucleic acids.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher); and completion of CH242; or consent of instructor.
+(All prerequisite courses must be completed with a grade of C or better.)
 Offered as needed